iJackWilson/iJackWilson/README.md

 # Jack Wilson
-Hi, I'm Jack 👋 I'm currently working as a Product Security Engineer @ Moonpig 📍 Manchester, United Kingdom
+Hi, I'm Jack 👋 I'm currently working as a Product Security Engineer @ Moonpig

+📍 Manchester, United Kingdom

+🎓 Class of '18 BSc (Hons) Ethical Hacking graduate from Abertay University

 <!--
 **iJackWilson/iJackWilson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.